-Plenty of room for two guinea pigs.
+Plenty of room for 2 guinea pigs.
 Deep tray keeps bedding in.
 Secure door locks should prevent unauthorized excursions.

 There's lots of room, flexible accommodation, and owners love the easy access offered by the top opening.

 Many would prefer a hay bin that fit inside the cage, not out (it can get messy).
 The supplied water bottle is prone to leaks.

 Lots of room for 1 guinea pig.
 Owners like the covered area and praise how easy the cage is to set up.

 Full-width opening makes it difficult to keep pet inside while feeding.
 If you want a second guinea pig you'll need a second cage.